Natural Bridges State Marine Reserve

 a whales head emerging from ocean surface

 Most of Natural Bridges SMR stretches along a narrow band of rocky shoreline, interspersed with small sandy beaches, tidepools, and shallow wetlands.
 The intertidal area extends more than four miles along steep cliff faces, creating a sheltered habitat for sandcastle worms, acorn and gooseneck barnacles, mussels, anemones, bat stars, gobies, and tidepool sculpins.
-As the tide recedes twice a day, pools teeming with life are uncovered.
-Giant green anemones collect food with their tentacles, hermit crabs scutter amid colonies of mussels, and urchins and sea stars add color to the shallow waters.
+The tide recedes twice a day, creating pools teeming with life.
+Giant green anemones collect food with their tentacles, hermit crabs scuttle across colonies of mussels, and urchins and sea stars add color to the shallow waters.

-Beyond the shoreline, surfgrass beds attach to the rocky seafloor, becoming exposed during low tides and submerged during high tides.
-The large clumps of grass offer nursery habitat to a suite of plants and animals, improve water clarity, and protect the coast from erosion.
-During negative low tides, when the surfgrass is exposed to the air, birds feast on invertebrates seeking protection within shoots of surfgrass.
-Surf smelt, barred surfperch, grass and copper rockfish, and lingcod inhabit the nearshore waters.
+Beyond the shoreline, surfgrass beds are anchored to the rocky seafloor, becoming exposed during low tides and submerged during high tides.
+The large clumps of surfgrass offer nursery habitat to a suite of plants and animals, improve water clarity, and protect the coast from erosion.
+During negative low tides, when the surfgrass is exposed to the air, birds feast on invertebrates seeking protection within the shoots of surfgrass.
+Surf smelt, barred surfperch, grass rockfish, copper rockfish, and lingcod inhabit the nearshore waters.

-With ample offshore rocks and more than four miles of mostly undeveloped coastline, this MPA provides abundant food, resting, and breeding areas for migratory and resident birds.
+With ample offshore rocks and more than four miles of mostly undeveloped coastline, this MPA provides abundant feeding, resting, and breeding areas for migratory and resident birds.
 Black oystercatchers, plovers, willets, gulls, and godwits hunt onshore by probing the sand for buried prey or picking through the tidepools.
 Brown pelicans, cormorants, and murres dive in the productive waters to feast on schools of baitfish.
-Looking offshore, migrating whales, seals, and otters can be spotted.
+Migrating whales, seals, and otters can often be spotted offshore.

 Cultural History